sookinoby/mxnet-ccn-samples/README.md

 2. pip install opencv-python
 3. conda install scikit-learn
 4. conda install jupyter notebook

-Next, you can install MXNet [MXNet](http://mxnet.io/get_started/install.html).
+5. pip install mxnet

 ## The dataset
 In order to learn about any deep neural network, we need data.
 For this notebook, we use a dataset already stored as a NumPy array.
 You can also load data from any image file.
 We'll show that process later in the notebook.

-The actual dataset is located [here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

-The [pickled](https://en.wikipedia.org/wiki/Serialization#Pickle) version of the data that we will be using is [here](https://drive.google.com/open?id=0B1MAGYyd23tnR0l6NHFRSGVteHM)
+The dataset we'll use is the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) (J. Stallkamp, M. Schlipsing, J. Salmen, and C. Igel.
+"The German Traffic Sign Recognition Benchmark: A multi-class classification competition."
+In _Proceedings of the IEEE International Joint Conference on Neural Networks_, pages 1453–1460.
+2011.).

 The dataset consists of 39,209 training samples and 12,630 testing samples, representing 43 different traffic signs—stop signs, speed limits, various warning signs, and so on).

+We'll use a [pickled](https://en.wikipedia.org/wiki/Serialization#Pickle) version of the data, [training.p](https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/traffic-data/training.p) and [valid.p](https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/traffic-data/valid.p).

 Each image in the dataset is 32*32 size with three channel (RGB) color, and it belongs to a particular image class.
-The image class is a number between 0 and 43.
-The actual name of the class is given 'signnames.csv'.
-The 'signnames.csv' of CSV contains the mapping between the sign name and the class numbers.
+The image class is an integer label between 0 and 43.
+The 'signnames.csv' file contains the mapping between the sign name and the class labels.

 Here's the code for loading the data: